JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/execution.rst

 Triggers
 --------

 A Trigger is basically a “watcher” that you instruct to watch for a change in some property you told it to watch.
-It, in turn, instructs Animation Nodes to execute the nodetree whenever the property it is watching changes.
-For instance, lets say I am using the location of an object in my nodetree and I want to execute the nodetree whenever the location changes, in that case, I simply add a trigger and instruct it to watch for the location of the object.
+It, in turn, instructs Animation Nodes to execute the node tree whenever the property it is watching changes.
+For instance, lets say I am using the location of an object in my node tree and I want to execute the node tree whenever the location changes, in that case, I simply add a trigger and instruct it to watch for the location of the object.

 .. image:: gifs/triggers.gif

-There are two options:
+There are two options to define the property:

 - **Object Property** - An object is chosen and the property ID is defined relative to it.
 An example for such IDs are: ``location``, ``euler_rotation``, ``location.x`` ... .
-- **Scene Property** - The path of the property has to be fully defined, for instance, ``bpy.data.objects["Cube"].modifiers["Subsurf"].levels`` which watches for a change in the subsurface levels of the modifier ``Subsurf`` of the object ``Cube``.
+- **Scene Property** - A scene is chosen and the property ID is defined relative to it.
+If the scene ``Scene`` is chosen and the ID is ``world.horizon_color``, then the full path of the property is ``bpy.data.scenes["Scene"].world.horizon_color``.

 Errors
 ======